All the Rivers Run: Reception

 The series was a massive ratings success in Australia and was sold to over 70 countries, including the US, where it was screened by HBO premiering on 15 January 1984 on the network. and in USSR where it ran in 1988.

 All the Rivers Run II

 The sequel follows on with the same main characters, but with actress Nikki Coghill replacing Sigrid Thornton in the leading role.
-New characters include Cyrus P. James, a handsome American, and Arthur Blackwell (Tim Robertson), a rich villain who wants to buy out the PS Philadelphia.
+New characters include Cyrus P. James (Parker Stevenson), a handsome American, and Arthur Blackwell (Tim Robertson), a rich villain who wants to buy out the PS Philadelphia.